20 Best Museums In Delhi To Visit And Step Into History

 Tibet House

 This is Delhi’s premier destination for an insight into Tibetan and Buddhist culture and practice.
-Founded by His Holiness Dalai Lama, the five-storey museum houses Tibetan art and artefacts, and has an in-house library with over 5,000 volumes of manuscripts and books.
+Founded by His Holiness Dalai Lama, the five-storey museum houses Tibetan art and artefacts and has an in-house library with over 5,000 volumes of manuscripts and books.
+Tibet House offers incentives and resources for research and translation projects and also hosts events focusing on Indian and Tibetan Buddhist culture.

 Ghalib Academy And Library

-The Ghalib Museum {inside the academy} presents artifacts and views of Ghalib’s time.
+The Ghalib Museum {inside the academy} presents artefacts and views of Ghalib’s time.
 Ghalib’s residences, the poet’s favourite foods, and attire make up the most interesting parts of the museum.
-The coins, seals, postal stamps and specimens of handwriting are housed for those who are intrigued by and interested in Ghalib.
+The coins, seals, postal stamps, and handwriting specimens are housed for those intrigued by and interested in Ghalib.
+You’ll even find paintings by renowned artists (like MF Hussain) here.

-Timings: 10am – 6pm, closed on Sundays
+Timings: 10 AM – 6 PM, closed on Sundays

 Indira Gandhi Memorial Museum

+Another Gandhi, another living-quarter-turned-museum in Delhi.
+This one takes a turn for the tragic, with the sari she wore at the time of her assassination (now bloodstained) on display.
 A lot of rooms have been preserved along with a lot of her personal memorabilia, including her Rubik’s cube, and an enclosed crystal pathway marking her final steps.
 It sounds morbid, but it is fascinating to see the sight of a historical event.

-Timings: 9.30am – 4.45pm, closed on Mondays
+Timings: 9:30 AM – 4:45 PM, closed on Mondays

 National Handicrafts And Handlooms Museum

-Timings: 10am – 5pm, closed on Mondays
+Timings: 9:30 AM – 6 PM, closed on Mondays

 Sangeet Natak Akademi

-#LBBTip: We recommend not only visiting the museum but also the exhibitions that take place along with it.
+LBB Tip: We recommend not only visiting the museum but also the exhibitions that take place along with it.

 National Gallery Of Modern Art

 The definitive place for those interested in modern art, NGMA is a must for all art students and lovers.
-Curating and housing art from way back, it even houses items from the government toshakhana {treasury}.
-The outside itself is magnificent, and inside even more so.
+Curating and housing art from way back, it even houses items from the government toshakhana (treasury).
+The outside itself is magnificent, and the inside even more so.
+There are 17,000 works of art in there; including over 100 of Amrita Shergill’s, which we saw the last time we went.
+We’re sure you’ll find something to your liking (it’s hard not to).

-Timings: 11am – 6.30pm, closed on Mondays
+Timings: 10 AM – 6 PM, closed on Mondays

 Archaeological Museum & Indian War Memorial Museum

-Set inside the Red Fort, the Department of Archaeology runs this museum.
+Set inside the Red Fort, the Department of Archaeology runs this museum in Delhi.
 Built as an honour to soldiers who’d been part of WWI, this war memorial cum museum now houses dioramas and weaponry including guns, swords and khurkis.
 The last two galleries are super-impactful, showing the use of modern technology in war, which includes telephones, radios and periscopes.
+The Archaeological museum also has objects from the Mughal period on show.

 Nehru Memorial Museum and Library

-Timings: 9am – 5.30pm, closed on Mondays.
+Timings: 9 AM – 5:30 PM, closed on Mondays

 Sulabh International Museum Of Toilets